typemytype/GlyphConstruction/GlyphConstruction.roboFontExt/html/index.md

 - [Installing extensions manually](http://robofont.com/documentation/extensions/installing-extensions/)
 - [Installing extensions with Mechanic 2](http://robofont.com/documentation/extensions/installing-extensions-mechanic/)

 Once the extension is installed, the Glyph Builder can be opened from the menu *Extensions > Glyph Construction*.
+Saved *.glyphConstruction* files can be opend directly in RoboFont by dragging the file on RoboFont.

 ![](GlyphBuilder.png)